Code-Institute-Submissions/milestone-project-113/README.md

 7. [Google Maps API](https://developers.google.com/maps/documentation/javascript/overview)
    - Google Maps API was used for the maps on each destination page.
 8. [Google Places API](https://developers.google.com/places/web-service/overview)
-   - Google Places API was used for the place details in the Discover the Best of Australia slider, results tables and map information windows.
+   - Google Places API was used for the place details in the discover the best of Australia carousel, results tables and map information windows.
 9. [Instagram Grabber API](https://rapidapi.com/victor.beck123123/api/instagram-grabber/endpoints)
    - Instagram Grabber API was used to request the images used in the gallery.
 10. [Cities Slider](https://codepen.io/suez/pen/OjGQza)